QuantumScriptHub/Seg-diffusion/README.md

 ```
 ## 📦 Checkpoint cache

-By default, our [checkpoint](https://drive.google.com/file/d/1bfnhDv6KKCJrsIy6DBj_41CMIt9EFxlG/view?usp=sharing) and [Res2Net backbone](https://drive.google.com/file/d/1aNRStCeNGLVE8x1z-cxNa42f2u0-AvZI/view?usp=sharing) are stored in Google Drive.
+By default, our [checkpoint](https://drive.google.com/file/d/1o8gBxJAgppyGZYZ_NeuHRv3gL6mhf_B3/view?usp=drive_link) is stored in Google Drive.
 You can click the link to download them and proceed directly with inference.

 ## ⚙ Configurations

 #### Training

 - --pretrained_model_name_or_path : [Pretrained model](https://huggingface.co/stabilityai/stable-diffusion-2/tree/main) path for stable-diffusion-2 from hugging face, you need to download it and place it in a local directory.
-- --Res2Net_model_path : [Pretrained Res2Net backbone model](https://drive.google.com/file/d/1aNRStCeNGLVE8x1z-cxNa42f2u0-AvZI/view?usp=drive_link), you need to download it and place it in the corresponding local path.
 - --train_img_list : img_list.txt, including the absolute path of all train images.
 - --train_gt_list : gt_list.txt, including the absolute path of all ground truth masks.
+These ground truth masks are represented using depth maps, where different depths correspond to different object categories.
+- --train_text_list : train_text.json, JSON file containing the text descriptions corresponding to the training objects.
 - --val_img : Path of the validation set of images.
 - --val_gt : Path of the validation set of ground truth masks.
+- --val_text_list: Path of the validation set of text descriptions.

 #### Inference

 - --input_rgb_path : The local path of the image to be inferred.
 - --output_dir : The output path of the image after inference.
+- --class_name : a list with class name for open-vocabulary semantic segmentation
 - --stable_diffusion_repo_path : [Pretrained model](https://huggingface.co/stabilityai/stable-diffusion-2/tree/main) path for stable-diffusion-2 from hugging face, you need to download it and place it in a local directory.
-- --pretrained_model_path : The path of the best checkpoint saved by the model you trained，you can also use the [checkpoint](https://drive.google.com/file/d/1bfnhDv6KKCJrsIy6DBj_41CMIt9EFxlG/view?usp=sharing) we trained, load them into a local path, and proceed with inference directly.
+- --pretrained_model_path : The path of the best checkpoint saved by the model you trained，you can also use the [checkpoint](https://drive.google.com/file/d/1o8gBxJAgppyGZYZ_NeuHRv3gL6mhf_B3/view?usp=drive_link) we trained, load them into a local path, and proceed with inference directly.
-- --Res2Net_model_path :  [Pretrained Res2Net backbone model](https://drive.google.com/file/d/1aNRStCeNGLVE8x1z-cxNa42f2u0-AvZI/view?usp=drive_link), you need to download it and place it in the corresponding local path.

 The default settings are optimized for the best result.
 However, the behavior of the code can be customized:
 - Trade-offs between the **accuracy** and **speed** (for both options, larger values result in better accuracy at the cost of slower inference.)